-According to FEMA, each year approximately 17,500 people are injured and 3,400 die because of fire.1 There are dangers associated with fire for everyone, but people with disabilities face unique challenges in these emergencies.
+According to FEMA, each year approximately 17,500 people are injured and 3,400 die because of fire.
+There are dangers associated with fire for everyone, but people with disabilities face unique challenges in these emergencies.
 As FEMA notes, people with disabilities may have more difficulty escaping during a fire.
-In addition, some disabilities may prevent them from taking actions ahead of time without the help of a caregiver, friend or relative.2
+In addition, some disabilities may prevent them from taking actions ahead of time without the help of a caregiver, friend, or relative.

 Luckily, there are many resources available to help people with disabilities take precautions in the case of fire at home or work.
-Below is a resource guide created specifically for people with disabilities, with recommendations on how to prevent, prepare and recover from fire.
-Always remember your local firefighters are good resources for information.
+Below is a resource guide created specifically for people with disabilities, with recommendations on how to prevent, prepare and recover from a fire.
+Always remember your local firefighters are good resources for information and there are many experienced home improvement contractors in California, should they be needed after a fire.

-There are approximately 10 million visually impaired people in the U.S., and they are at a higher risk during emergencies because of their impairment.3 They can also start accidental fires and could be burned while trying to put out small fires.
+There are approximately 10 million visually impaired people in the U.S. and they are at a higher risk during emergencies because of their impairment.
+They can also start accidental fires and could be burned while trying to put out small fires.

 The first essential aspect of fire safety is prevention.
 FEMA and the U.S. Fire Administration offer tips for fire prevention for the visually impaired: